llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 • Product databases or catalogues

-For simple company websites, landing pages or smaller blogs, llms-full.txt is a nice-to-have, not a necessity.
-The maintenance effort must be worthwhile — an outdated llms-full.txt is worse than none at all.
+For simple company websites or landing pages, llms-full.txt is a nice-to-have, not a necessity.
+An outdated llms-full.txt is worse than none at all.

 Keeping size under control

-llms-full.txt can be larger than llms.txt but should still stay under 500 KB.
+llms-full.txt should stay under 500 KB.
 What goes in: the most important pages in full text, neatly structured with Markdown headings.
 What does not go in: navigation, footer, cookie banners, code snippets.

 Best practices checklist